Ayesha-7/Ferb-Latin-Translator/README.md

 For this project I have used funtranslations API.

-Written in HTML, CSS and VanillaJS.
+Written in HTML, CSS, VanillaJS hosted on Netlify.